jmar777/suspend/README.md

 }
 ```

 While the syntax above leaves something to be desired, the 2 second pause between `console.log('hello')` and `console.log('world')` is incredibly significant.
-Prior to generators, JavaScript had absolutely no language constructs to facilitate suspended execution, which is why all asynchronous operations in Node.js use callbacks.
+Prior to generators, JavaScript had absolutely no language constructs to facilitate suspended execution, which is why all asynchronous operations in Node use callbacks.

-What **suspend** does, then, is provide a small abstraction around generators that is designed to "play nice" with Node.js' existing callback conventions.
+What **suspend** does, then, is provide a small abstraction around generators that is designed to "play nice" with Node's existing callback conventions.
 Here's the previous example modified to use **suspend**:

 ```javascript
 suspend(function* (resume) {